Rights of a minor

 • view their prescriptions and health information

-• view social services client data, which will be added to MyKanta in stages in the future
+• view their social services client data, which will be added to MyKanta in stages in the future

 • view and download a COVID-19 certificate